As the global COVID-19 pandemic continues to evolve, you may have questions about studying at Waterloo.

 Campus Housing works in ongoing partnership with Waterloo’s Public Health and Emergency Services Unit, Campus Wellness, and the Safety Office.
 Decisions about building closures and what rooms will be available are based on their advisement and will reflect the utmost caution in keeping our residence communities safe.

 For the fall 2021 term, decisions will be made with their advisement, and in tandem with decisions about the academic term.
 For fall 2020, we had a 2:1 ratio, meaning there were two students to every one bathroom; however, based on the improvements or restrictions happening in the province, decisions about fall 2021 could be different.
 Please check our website for ongoing updates.

 Will classes be online when I start in September?

 We're planning to deliver significantly more in-person learning and research opportunities starting in September.
 Although in-person learning will increase, we know many students will continue to attend virtual classes no matter what the pandemic demands.
 For example, as large gatherings are unlikely to be allowed before the end of 2021, we may need to continue to limit class sizes.
 We expect physical distancing measures to continue.
-We'll share additional information as plans finalize.
+Visit our COVID-19 website for details about the fall 2021 term.

 Can I visit the campus?